vishalmet/vishalmet/README.md

 <h1 align="center">Hi 👋, I'm Mani kandan</h1>
 <h3 align="center">Passionate for innovation, A boy trying to figure-out stuff!!</h3>
+<h3>Meet a young, innovative boy driven by curiosity and a thirst for knowledge.
+He fearlessly explores, dismantles, and experiments to understand the world around him.
+With boundless energy and creativity, he envisions new possibilities and embraces challenges as opportunities.
+Through his passion, he inspires others to question, dream, and make a difference.
+A true catalyst for change, he embodies the power of curiosity and innovation.</h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=manicdon7&label=Profile%20views&color=0e75b6&style=flat" alt="manicdon7" /> </p>
 <a href="#manicdon7-title">